Metamo Kiss: Main characters

-Konatsu is a part of a love triangle between Nanao and Kohanamaru, out of jealousy towards his brother for being able to switch, Konatsu tries to steal Nanao away from Kohanamaru, making him Kohanamaru's rival for Nanao's affection.
+Konatsu is a part of a love triangle between Nanao and Kohanamaru.
+Out of jealousy towards his brother for being able to switch, Konatsu tries to steal Nanao away from Kohanamaru.
 Konatsu later teams up with a girl named Madoka Shishihara, after she threatens him and mentions her interest in Kohanamaru.

 At the end of volume 2, Nanao reveals that Konatsu for sometime had been planning to move to America and had done so.
 He later returns and reappears in chapter thirteen.

 Though Konatsu's personality appears cold and distant, he truly cares for Nanao not just to make Kohanamaru jealous, and he also cares for Kohanamaru a lot as well.

 Taki Family

 Katsura Taki - Kohanamaru and Konatsu's mother.

 Ichitaro Taki - The eldest son, he seems to understand a bit about their families abilities.
 He also dubs himself a “mama’s boy”.

 Koharu Taki - The only daughter of the Taki family.
 Koharu's destined partner is the family cat Kojiro.